isomerpages/moe-springfieldsec/_students-and-parents/Home School Partnership/Springfield Parents Network (SPN).md

 permalink: /partners/springfield-parents-network-spn/
 description: ""
 third_nav_title: Home School Partnership
+variant: markdown
 ---
 # **Springfield Parents' Network (SPN)**
-The Springfield Parents’ Network (SPN) consists of a group of committed parents who partner the school to support fellow parents in nurturing their children.
-It is the platform for parents to network, share, learn and support each other in this parenting journey.
+The Springfield Parents Network (SPN) is a dedicated community of parents who believe that every child thrives when families and schools work hand in hand.
+Guided by the core pillars of Collaboration, Support, and Appreciation, the SPN brings parents together to forge meaningful partnerships with the school, walk alongside one another in the parenting journey, and show gratitude to the teachers and staff who nurture our children daily.
+Together, we build a caring community where every Springfield student can flourish.

-**Objectives of the SPN**
+# Objectives of the SPN
 ![](/images/SPNN.png)

 **Activities/Support Provided**